timdeschryver/eslint-plugin-ngrx/docs/rules/good-action-hygiene.md

 An action should be a unique event in the application.
 An action should:

-- tell where they are dispatched
+- tell where it's dispatched
-- tell what event has happened
+- tell what event has occurred

 The template we use for an action's type is `[Source] Event`.